jbiason/blog/content/quotes/random/index.md

 > brightest.
 The most damaged people are the wisest.
 All because they do not
 > wish to see anyone else suffer the way they do."

+> "Don't be irreplaceable, if you can't be replaced, you can't be promoted."